 Allstate Sugar Bowl Chapter of the National Football Foundation and College Football Hall of FameIn January of 2000, the Sugar Bowl Committee took over the title sponsorship of the New Orleans Chapter of the National Football Foundation and College Football Hall of Fame.
 Included in the Bowl's sponsorship of the chapter is the administration of an annual awards banquet held each spring to honor deserving high school football scholar athletes from the metropolitan area.
-Since 2000, the Sugar Bowl has recognized over 350 student-athletes while distributing over $250,000 in scholarship money.
+Since 2000, the Sugar Bowl has recognized nearly 400 student-athletes while distributing over $310,000 in scholarship money.
 Sugar Bowl Member Archie Manning is the national chairman of the National Football Foundation and College Hall of Fame.
 To become a member of the National Football Foundation and College Hall of Fame, please click here.

-The 2015 Scholar-Athlete Luncheon was held on Tuesday, April 28.
+The 2016 Scholar-Athlete Luncheon was held on Monday, April 11.

 In addition to the high school honorees, two local businessmen were recognized for their contributions to the community and the sport of football.

 Edwin R. Murray, a Louisiana Senator for the past 12 years and a former member of the House of Representatives, was recognized for his efforts to establish a Special Fund to enable the state to compete for high-level events and presented with the Contribution to Amateur Football Award.
 Murray's bill enabled the Allstate Sugar Bowl to successfully spearhead the region's successful bid to host the 2020 College Football Playoff National Championship.
 A lifelong New Orleans resident and a graduate of John F. Kennedy High School, Murray earned his B.A. in political science from Loyola in 1982 and his juris doctor in 1985.